Fundació Joan Miró

 The fusion of architecture and art in a unique space

-On Montjuïc Mountain, integrated into the landscape while retaining its own personality, you will find the Fundació Joan Miró building, a major work of Rationalist architecture that is home to 14,000 pieces by the Catalan artist.
-Its creation was possible thanks to the collaboration of two geniuses: the artist Joan Miró and the architect Josep Lluís Sert.
+On Montjuïc Mountain, seamlessly integrated into the landscape yet possessing its own unique identity, stands the Fundació Joan Miró—a masterpiece of rationalist architecture in Barcelona that houses 14,000 works by the Catalan artist.
+Its creation was made possible through the collaboration of two geniuses: the artist Joan Miró and the architect Josep Lluís Sert.

 Montjuïc Cable Car, on the Hola Barcelona app